Ada-Developers-Academy/core-cs-fundamentals/sorting-algorithms/problem-set-sorting-algorithms.md

 * title: Sorting Algorithms
 ### !question

-There's nothing like getting familiar with sorting algorithms than to implement it yourself!
+There's no better way to get familiar with sorting algorithms than to implement one yourself!

 Without using Python's `sort()` method (or anything like that), implement `sort_by_length` based on insertion sort.